Geoff Chappell - Software Analyst

 The answer for the original Windows Vista is: both.
 This answer is of course ridiculous, but the fact is that the kernel at one time compares number with a count of licensed processors, meaning physical, and at later times with a count that mixes logical and physical processors.
 This different interpretation at different times is of itself a logic failure, but this is no mere coding error during programming.
 It’s systemic.
 While the legalese of the license terms and the documentation of the numproc option both skirt the logical-or-physical question, the presence of a coding error here is an unsurprising, and even inevitable, consequence of managerial inattention.

 The practical consequence for users is that whether you have multiple physical processors or just have multiple logical processors on the one physical processor, setting numproc may not have just the intended effect of constraining Windows to use only the set number of logical processors.
-It may also cause Windows to act as if your processors do not support so-called large pages.
+A notable side-effect—notable especially since Microsoft is not known ever to have even hinted at it—is that it can cause Windows to act as if your processors do not support so-called large pages.
 To see why, look a little more closely at those two comparisons.

 The first comparison is made as soon as the kernel interprets the /NUMPROC switch during initialisation and finds a non-zero number.
 It compares number (read into an internal variable named KeNumprocSpecified) with the count of licensed processors that has just been read from the Kernel-RegisteredProcessors license value (into an internal variable named KeRegisteredProcessors).
 If number is smaller, the count in KeRegisteredProcessors is reduced to match.